-To be eligible, students must meet certain requirements:
+To be eligible, for Federal Aid, students must meet certain requirements:

-- Complete a Free Application for Federal Student Aid (FAFSA). - Be a U.S. citizen or eligible noncitizen. - Be enrolled in an eligible program working toward a degree or certificate (an associate degree or transfer program to a four-year school or a certificate program that meets requirements). - Have a high school diploma, a GED Certificate, or a home school certificate. - Not be in default on a Federal student loan or owe a repayment on a Federal grant. - Be registered with Selective Service (male students).
+- Complete a Free Application for Federal Student Aid (FAFSA). - Be a U.S. citizen or eligible noncitizen.

+- Be enrolled in an eligible program working toward a degree or certificate (an associate degree or transfer program to a four-year school or a certificate program that meets requirements). - Have a high school diploma, a GED Certificate, or a home school certificate. - Not be in default on a Federal student loan or owe a repayment on a Federal grant.